How to choose an oil water separator

 The most widely accepted analytical technique for measuring the size of oil droplets is a Video Particle Analyser.
 The principle of this equipment is that a sample of the oily water is passed in front of a lens.
 The analyser uses sophisticated algorithms to quantify oil droplet size.

 A simple technique for determining the approximate size of oil droplets is to use Stokes' Law.
-Take a sample of waste water and leave it to stand while the oil slowly rises to the surface and accumulates there.
+Take a sample of wastewater and leave it to stand while the oil slowly rises to the surface and accumulates there.
 There is a mathematical relationship between the time it takes for the oil to rise to the surface and the droplet size of the oil.
 The larger the oil droplet size, the quicker it will rise to the surface.
 Using the equation and a measurement of the time for the oil to rise, you can determine an approximate oil droplet size.

 Matching the right oil water separator to your droplet size